Music

 as well as innumerable student groups and those who have anonymously downloaded and realized scores and performance artworks.
 My installations have appeared in

-numerous galleries and museums, and I have performed at venues in the U.S. and Europe.
+numerous galleries and museums, and I have performed or been performed at venues in the U.S. and Europe.
 My musical scores are part of the historical Notations21 project and exhibit.

 orchestras & bands,